 Winter Driving and Tyre Safety

-As winter approaches and temperatures drop, driving conditions can become more dangerous.
-Here are our top tips for keeping safe while on the road this winter:
+As winter approaches and temperatures drop, driving conditions often become dangerous.

 Swapping your regular tyres for a winter set can help improve the longevity of your regular tyres and increase safety during snowy weather conditions.

-This is especially key for commuters and business motorists who tend to drive in the early morning or evening when temperatures plummet.
+This is especially key for commuters and business motorists who tend to drive in the early morning or evening when temperatures are at their lowest.
 Once you have invested in a set of winter tyres, it’s important to get them fitted professionally - an ideal time to also have your wheel alignment checked.
 Our state of the art automotive wheel alignment equipment means it’s quick to check and highly accurate, getting you back on the road sooner.

-If you notice that you have uneven wear across your tyres, this is a sign that your wheel alignment may need checking.
+If you notice that you have uneven wear across your tyres, this is a sign that your vehicles wheel alignment may need adjusting.
 Find your nearest Supertracker centre with our new Find an Alignment centre tool.

-When the weather turns wintry, it’s important to adjust your driving technique to accommodate the changes to the road condition.
+When the months become cold, it’s important to adjust your driving technique to accommodate the changes to the road condition.
 Lowering your speed on potentially icy roads allows for longer stopping distances, helping you feel safe and increasing control.

 Driving carefully and cautiously is key when setting off in the snow.
 Avoid spinning your wheels by keeping revs low, as this can cause premature wear of the tyres and reduce control.
 Take particular notice of how your car is handling whilst driving, as a misalignment of the wheels could affect how well your car performs in snow.
-Read our 4 Misalignment Symptoms to Look Out For here.
+Head over to our 4 Misalignment Symptoms to Look Out For to learn more.